apache/spark/docs/configuration.md

   <td><code>spark.shuffle.service.db.enabled</code></td>
   <td>true</td>
   <td>
-    To determine whether external shuffle uses db to store shuffle state.
+    To determine whether external shuffle service uses db to store shuffle state.
-    In standalone and Yarn modes, for more detail, see
+    In standalone mode, for more detail, see
     <a href="spark-standalone.html#Cluster Launch Scripts">this description</a>.
   </td>
   <td>3.0.0</td>